+The main focus of the Glossika app is learning through repetition.
+In my opinion, LingQ offers more value for money with the interactive and engaging nature of its interface.
+It’s easy to get bored with Glossika, while using LingQ is much more motivating.
+LingQ is also quite a bit cheaper.
 Glossika only has one plan that includes all languages and features.
 It costs $30 per month or $24.99 per month for a yearly subscription.
-The main focus in Glossika is learning through repetition.
-In my opinion, LingQ offers more value for money with the interactive and engaging nature of its interface.
-It’s easy to get bored with Glossika, but using LingQ can be motivating.
-LingQ is also quite a bit cheaper.
 You can learn more in this Glossika review.

-MosaLingua and LingQ are actually pretty similar in their approaches to language learning.
+MosaLingua and LingQ are similar in their approaches to language learning.
 Both give you a lot of content and resources in your target language.
-They also help you create flashcards with words you actually want to learn.
+They also help you create flashcards with words you want to learn.
 Their main difference is price.
 MosaLingua is quite a bit cheaper than LingQ.
 And for its low price, MosaLingua offers a huge amount of value.
-It also offers a free 15-day trial.
+It also offers a free 7-day trial.
 Read more about it in this MosaLingua review.

 LingQ has a free subscription as well as premium subscriptions that range from $7.99 to $39.99 per month.
 While the free subscription lets you access quite a bit of content, you need a paid subscription to use all of LingQ’s additional features.
 The price you pay depends on the features you want and the length of your subscription.

 LingQ has one of the most comprehensive collections of language learning materials, and it’s generally worth it if you plan to use it consistently.
-It’s important to remember that not all language courses have the same amount of content though.
-LingQ isn’t worth it if you’re learning a less popular language like Turkish or Arabic.
+But not all its language courses have the same amount of content.
+LingQ isn’t worth it if you’re learning a less studied language like Turkish or Arabic.